 The Uniform Standards of Professional Appraisal Practice require appraisers to analyze all agreements of sale, options, and listings of the subject property current as of the effective date of the appraisal and to analyze all sales of the subject property that occurred within the three years prior to the effective date of the appraisal.

-The effective date of this appraisal is May 15, 2020.
+The effective date of this appraisal is November 16, 2020.
 The subject property did not sell within three years of the effective date of the appraisal and to the best or our knowledge has not sold subsequently.
-To the best of our knowledge, no agreements of sale or options were in place on the effective date of the appraisal and so such agreements or options are in place at present.
-We found no evidence to indicate that the subject property had been listed for sale in the three year-year preceding the effective date of the appraisal.